jamesworden/BetterConsole/README.md

-# SpringBoot-PaperMC
+# BetterConsole
-Boilerplate code for a PaperMC Plugin using the SpringBoot framework in Java

-Contains a LOMBOK dependency by default; can be manually removed.
+Developer tool for creating MC Plugins.
+Created using the SpringBoot-PaperMC template.

+Work in progress.